matomo-org/developer-documentation/docs/3.x/visualizing-report-data.md

 ![](/img/report-visualizations.png)

 These icons are called **footer icons**.
 Not all visualizations have to be available in this manner.
-For example, the [Visitor Log](https://piwik.org/docs/real-time/) uses its own visualization, but since it can only use data from one report (`Live.getLastVisitsDetails`) it is not available in the footer of other reports.
+For example, the [Visit Log](https://piwik.org/docs/real-time/) uses its own visualization, but since it can only use data from one report (`Live.getLastVisitsDetails`) it is not available in the footer of other reports.

 To learn more about the controls that surround a visualization in most report displays, [read the user documentation for report visualizations](https://piwik.org/docs/piwik-tour/#a-look-at-a-piwik-report).